 Using the API

-All Conduit features are accessible through a versioned JSON REST API at
+Every Conduit feature is available through a versioned JSON REST API at

 /api/v1.
-This reference covers authentication, common conventions, and a
+This reference covers the authentication, the common conventions, and

 Base URL